 - Turn Off Your Cell Phone Ringer for Texts: This decreases distractions.

 - Know Your Limits and Your Rights: You have a right to feel safe on the roadways.
 If you feel threatened by a driver, you can drive to a public place, call the police, or report the behavior.

 - Take Five: Take five seconds for a deep breath before reacting to an aggressive driver.
-Not only will you drive more safely, but a Harvard study released this month reports you may be protecting yourself from the risk of triggering a heart attack or stroke.
+You drive more safely.

 Do you have any additional tips to reduce stress behind the wheel or defuse road rage?
 Please share your experiences or comments with us.